Pablo-Wynistorf/webssh/README.md

 This application provides a web-based SSH terminal interface using Node.js and Express.
 It supports file uploads for private keys, generates session tokens, and handles SSH connections with Socket.IO for real-time communication.

+## Use the application

+You can either self host this application for maximum privacy, or use our app hosted at: https://ssh.onedns.ch We guarantee that none of the used ssh key or password data is stored.
+(Just used to connect)

 ## Features

 - **Login Page**: Access the terminal application via a login page.